The Firewood Program in the State Forests

 Firewood lots are assigned by lottery.
 Process for applying for a Forest Products Harvesting Permit:

-- An applicant completes a Firewood Program Application and chooses a harvest area between A and N on the associated map.
-The application must be received at the Division of Forestry on or before February 5.
+- An applicant completes a Firewood Program Application (Word Doc, PDF) and chooses one harvest area between A and N on the associated map.
+The application must be received at the Division of Forestry on or before February 1.
 Applicants must complete both sides of the application.
+Applications are available beginning mid-October.

 - Those applicants chosen to receive a Forest Products Harvesting Permit will have a preprinted permit sent to the forester in the area selected by the applicant.
 The successful applicants will be notified when the firewood lot is ready to cut.
 Instructions for Permit validation and cutting area location will be included in the notification.